As 80% of the reported issues are mainly due to lack of understanding of how the machine works or user errors.

 Answer: Check if your water tank is full and water is being detected.
 If it’s not, the machine won’t start pumping as a precautionary feature.
 When water is detected, the orange light should be on.

 Issue: My Bezzera Magica/Galatea Domus/Mitica/Strega/BZ16 can’t detect water, can’t heat up or the pump don’t work.
 Or machine is going on and off.
 (On water tank)

-For the mentioned models, the machine detects water from its electrons.
-The machine will not start and heat up if there’s no water detected, so you will not see the orange light.
-If you had softened the water or by your source, the mineral in the water is too close to 0 TDS (total dissolvable solids), water might not be detected.
+For the mentioned models, the machine detects water from electrons.
+If you had softened the water and the water is too close to 0 TDS (total dissolvable solids), water might not be detected.

 Issue: How to set to to plumb in mode.

 For Bezzera, please refer to the instruction manual for the specific details.